n4sser77/my-auth-lib2.0/README.md

 }
 ```

 This approach ensures that user data persists across application restarts.
+In local env, for production its better to use a more scalable solution such as a database.

 ## Example